BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-06-how-i-setup-this-github-pages-blog-site-part-01.md

 date:   2021-04-06 12:31:43 -0600
 tags: Jekyll "GitHubPages"
 layout: post
+description: First steps in setting up a Jekyll generated blogging site hosted on GitHub Pages which uses any plugin, theme, Jekyll version or Ruby version.
 ---

 I have been trying for a few years to setup a web site I can use for blogging.
 But since there are a lot of neat features I'd like to include, every prior attempt has foundered on getting it all to hang together, along with the problems of version control for everything.
 And of course cost is always a consideration.
 Now, I'm giving it another try, this time using the GitHub Pages to host my site, and building it with Jekyll, the static site generator.
 Here are the steps I've taken to implement the features I'd like to have.

 If you would like to see a list of the articles online that have helped me create this site, please see the  <a href="#Attributions">Attributions</a> section below.
 (ToDo: coming in release V0.02.0 and explained in Part 02 of this post)

+You will see the phrase ToDo: insert jpg a lot in this edition of the post.
+Getting a screenshot into a responsive blog post and takes a lot of steps.
+Along about V 0.04.0, I plan to write and blog about a Powershell script to automate parts of the process.

+There is one image in this edition, to show it works and provide the example href details.

 ## Prerequisites